MadhuAtBerkeley/v3/week06/hw/README.md

 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw, framerate=30/1 ! videoconvert ! agingtv scratch-lines=10 ! videoconvert ! xvimagesink sync=false
 ```

+The description of the pipeline is as follows

+a. 'v4l2src device=/dev/video0' : v4l2src is the video source element and its device property is set to video cam by setting device=/dev/video0

 4. GStreamer pipelines may also be used from Python and OpenCV.
 For example:
 ```
 import numpy as np